Planning for the future

 There is potential for a proportion of the Class C recycled water to be used off-site by properties in close proximity to the King Road site.

 Customers can contact us anytime regarding recycled water supply.
-Alternatively, the project team will be contacting customers near the site to explore the feasibility off-sire recycled water supply due course.
+Alternatively, the project team will be contacting customers near the site to explore the feasibility off-site recycled water supply due course.

 A nature-based recycled water storage system with an area of 39ha will provide habitat for species reliant on a wetland ecosystem.